The PST Candidate Journey

 Demonstrate Knowledge through Scrum.org Assessments

-In addition to passing the PSM I and PSM II as part of submitting an application, you are required to achieve a passing score (85 or higher) on four (4) additional Scrum.org assessments.
+After passing the PSM I and PSM II assessments and having your application accepted in phase 1, in phase 2 you are required to achieve a passing score (85 or higher) on four (4) additional Scrum.org assessments.

 - PSM III or PSPO III*